-- Laws change.
-Vaccinations.
-Hybrid workplaces.
-Legalized marijuana.
-DE&I. Countless issues have changed the workplace and countless laws over the past two years.
-A handbook can only protect your company in a legal dispute if the handbook itself complies with current law. - Needs change.
-This has never been truer than now, during a global pandemic.
-Even during unprecedented times, staff have varying questions throughout the year.
-As summer approaches, more staff want to know what their vacation options are.
+Laws change.
+A handbook can only protect your company in a legal dispute if the handbook itself complies with current law-which changes over time.
+Make sure your handbook changes with it.

+Needs change.
+Staff have varying questions throughout the year.
+As summer arrives, more staff want to know what their vacation options are.
 A sick family member or a sudden diagnosis sends them scrambling to look up leave policies.
-Make sure your staff have access to accurate information when they need it, so they can make educated choices about handling work. - Your company changes.
-As your company changes (e.g., hybrid and virtual work models) and grows, the expectations placed on your staff change.
+Make sure your staff have access to accurate information when they need it, so they can make educated choices about handling work.

+Your company changes.
+As your company grows, the expectations placed on your staff change to meet the demands of that growth.
 An updated handbook lets staff know what to expect and helps them adapt to what's ahead.